abrown152/root-driving-report-generator/README.md

 - I rounded the `total_distance` on output instead of on calculation so `average_speed` could be calculated using the more accurate float value.

 - I considered using a testing framework like RSpec but decided against it as the code reviewer may not have it installed and I always appreciate not having to do any yak shaving when reviewing code samples.
+I also considered building this out as a Rails app but thought that was a bit heavy for the ask.
+Would've been fun though! :)

 ### How I Would Refactor:
 - Add some logic for standardizing the data (just in case!)
 - Add some helpful error-handling.
 - Write more robust tests.
-- Get rid of the nested loop in `compile_report` method.
+- Improve latency.
 - I'd like to make sure the `trips` attribute in the `Driver` class is storing a reference to the `trips` instances rather than the actual data.
 If it's not, I'd design a leaner approach.